danielplohmann/danielplohmann.github.io/_posts/2015-08-18-kf-unwrapping-fobber.md

 [![ida screenshot]({{ asset_link | absolute_url }} "The decrypted equivalent of function sub_95112A, revealing some *real* code.")]({{ asset_link | absolute_url }})

 Also note the parameters:
- * 0x951125 - key: 0x7B
+ * `0x951125` - key: `0x7B`
- * 0x951126 - length: 0x4629^0x461F -> 0x36 bytes
+ * `0x951126` - length: `0x4629^0x461F` -> `0x36` bytes
- * 0x951128 - encryption flag: 0x01
+ * `0x951128` - encryption flag: `0x01`

 So far so good.
 Now let's decrypt all of those functions automatically.

 ### Decrypt All The Things

 First, we want to find our decryption function.
-For all Fobber samples I looked at, the regex r"\x60\x8B.\x24\x20\x66" was delivering unique results for locating the decryption function.
+For all Fobber samples I looked at, the regex `r"\x60\x8B.\x24\x20\x66"` was delivering unique results for locating the decryption function.

 Next, we want to find all calls to this decryption function.
-For this we can use the regex r"\xE8" to find all potential "call rel_offset" instructions.
+For this we can use the regex `r"\xE8"` to find all potential `call rel_offset` instructions.
-Then we just need to do some address math and check if the call destination (calculated as: image_base + call_origin + relative_call_offset + 5) is equal to the address of our decryption function.
+Then we just need to do some address math and check if the call destination (calculated as: `image_base + call_origin + relative_call_offset + 5`) is equal to the address of our decryption function.
 Should this be the case, we can extract the parameters as described above and decrypt the code.

 We then only need to exchange the respective bytes in our binary with the decrypted bytes.
-In the following code I also set the decryption flag and fix the function ending with a "retn" (0xC3) instruction to ease IDA's job of identifying functions afterwards.
+In the following code I also set the decryption flag and fix the function ending with a `retn` (`{ C3 }`) instruction to ease IDA's job of identifying functions afterwards.
 Otherwise, rinse/repeat until all functions are decrypted.

 Code:
 ```python